21-Day Accessibility Awareness Learning Path

 About the 21-Day Accessibility Awareness Learning Path

-This learning path is provided to help you understand the impact of accessibility and how you can can improve the accessibility of your workplace, classrooms, and communities every day.
+This learning path is provided to help you understand the impact of accessibility and how you can improve the accessibility of your workplace, classrooms, and communities every day.
 Each day includes carefully chosen activities with additional activities for any topic that you’d like to explore further.
 The learning path is presented in 21 days, but explore the content at whatever pace or order is best for you.

 All linked digital resources are publicly available or can be accessed with your Northeastern login.
 We’ve also suggested chapters from Demystifying Disability by Emily Ladau as an optional reading activity.
 If you’re interested in that book but can’t obtain a copy, please contact us.